eliotstock/stake/README.md

 * `lighthouse` 5.1.1
 * `mev-boost` 1.7.0

 You'll need to be comfortable with Linux.
-The goal here is to gain an understanding of how each node process is configured directly so we're not using any higher level containerisation projects.
+The goal here is to gain an understanding of how each node process is configured directly so we're not using any higher level containerisation stuff.

 Before you start: